 National Spaghetti Day

-Date When Held : This holiday is always held on January 4
+When is National Spaghetti Day?
+This holiday is always observed on January 4

 Spaghetti in Italian means thin string or twine.